Moffein/SniperClassic/Release/README.md

 `1.2.0`

 - Added Risk of Options support to some settings.
+	- This may reset your keybinds, but you can now change them in-game.

+TODO: spotter display interaction with resolution
+TODO: emote support
+TODO: new spotter indicator
+Language todo: rewrite secondary for ES/DE/CN

 - Hard Impact
 	- Reduced charge time from 4s -> 3s